The Phantom Scent Of Perfume That Haunts Nottingham's Galleries Of Justice

 After a few seconds someone did.
 Another guest stood near the dock said she could smell lavender.
 Then another, then another.
 The smell spread across the courtroom, travelling as far as the tiered public benches to my left.

 But I was in the middle of the room and I smelt nothing.

-This reminded me of a well-known psychology experiment that was first conducted by Edwin Emery Slosson in 1899.
+Whether real or not, the way this smell spread across the courtroom reminded me of a well-known psychology experiment that was first conducted by Edwin Emery Slosson in 1899.
 In his 2011 book, 'Paranormality', Professor Richard Wiseman wrote about the time he replicated Slosson's experiment on the British television show, 'The People Watchers'.